 Although physical well-being is primarily looked after by a medical physician, a health psychologist can help improve physical well-being by, for example, focusing on pain management.
 Indeed, many people with a chronic illness also live with pain and managing pain can be really hard at times.
 Pain can also be very unpredictable.
 How many of you haven't had to cancel plans because of unpredictable pain flare-ups?
 Chronic pain can be very stressful bringing with it a multitude of emotions such as anxiety, frustrations, despair and depression.
 Depending on its cause, chronic pain is often targeted from different angles; medication, medical interventions (e.g. radiofrequency ablation, Botox, ultrasound), complimentary therapy (acupuncture, massage) and physical activity (e.g. physiotherapy, yoga) but also by providing pain education (how pain works), exploring coping strategies, adding stress and behaviour management approaches and social support.
 However, adding psychosocial approaches to pain management doesn't mean your pain is 'all in the head'.
 All pain is real!
 Some pain may never go away completely but it can be reduced significantly or managed better through this approach.
 Overall, the aim is to restore daily functioning and minimize the many consequences of pain on your quality of life.
 Fatigue in chronic illness is very common and experienced by up to eighty percent of patients.
 Despite this, physicians often ignore symptoms of fatigue due to the lack of therapeutic treatments available to them.
 They may also attribute fatigue to depression and that may be the case.
-However, many other features of chronic conditions may contribute to fatigue, including muscle weakness, pain, anxiety, disturbed sleep, the very nature of the illness itself (e.g. a disorder of the lungs, ME/CFS etc.) or its treatment (e.g. chemotherapy).
+However, many other features of chronic conditions may contribute to fatigue, including muscle weakness, pain, anxiety, disturbed sleep, the very nature of the illness itself (e.g. a disorder of the lungs, ME/CFS, Long-Covid etc.) or its treatment (e.g. chemotherapy).
 Depending on your illness, health psychologists can help to reduce fatigue in a variety of ways by targeting some of the above areas.
 For example, encouraging good sleep hygiene may be vital as too little sleep harms the brain and can make physical and psychological symptoms worse.
 Physical wellbeing may indeed be determined by peoples' behaviour.
 For example, someone with type II diabetes may have a hard time sticking to a recommended diet or adhering to their medications, and may, as a result, end up with some pretty serious, and even life threatening, health conditions such a kidney failure, heart disease or leg ulcers.
 Indeed, health psychologists help people explore what prevents or motivates them to follow doctor’s instructions; to eat a healthier diet, move their bodies etc. In short, how to achieve behavioural change and thereby improved physical health and a better quality of life.

 For most people, living with a chronic illness is a stressful experience.
-The psychological aspect of HRQoL refers to emotions such as anxiety, depression, anger, grief, shame, guilt, self-esteem and so on.
+The psychological aspect of HRQoL refers to emotions such as anxiety, depression, anger, grief, shame, guilt, as well as self-esteem and self-efficacy.
 It may also refer to the cognitive aspects such as health related beliefs, attitudes, values, motivations, coping strategies, intentions and expectations and these are, in turn, linked to your emotional well-being and quality of life.
 Having to face future uncertainties, deal with pain that never seems to get better, or perhaps not getting the care that you need, is pretty stressful.
 Living with anxiety when facing daily health struggles can be very debilitating, especially if you end up isolated from friends, are unable to meet work commitments or don't have a very good support network.
 You may feel like you've lost all meaning or purpose in life.
 You may have chronic pain that you find hard to manage, a relentless fatigue and brain fog.
 You may feel very angry about your lot in life.
 Indeed, people with chronic illness often have a lot to be angry about!
 You may constantly come up against people who show little understanding of your problems or you may turn the anger inwards, blaming yourself for your difficulties.
 Anger can be a helpful motivator, yet, it can also make pain seem more intolerable.
 Finding ways to manage stress and cope effectively with these emotions is therefore important.
 People don't often associate chronic illness with grief but the realization that life will never be what it was, and the future is not what you thought it would be, is a major loss.
 Any dreams you may have had and any plans you might have made have fallen on the wayside.
 No one has died, yet that's grief, right there!
 Grief is a normal part of living with a long-term illness and is not something that goes away a few weeks after diagnosis (and a diagnosis can sometimes be a relief for some) but can be a resurfacing cloud that surrounds you as life takes you in a direction you never wanted to go.
 Grief is something you may have to revisit and process many times as the years go by, perhaps when faced with new health challenges and symptoms.

 Health psychologists also explore the behaviour of an individual in relation to their physical health and symptoms.
 Some behaviours are simply unhelpful habits and these can determine how well people adjust to their condition and physical symptoms.
 As mentioned above, someone, for example, with type II diabetes, may have a hard time sticking to a recommended diet and may, as a result, end up with some pretty serious, and even life threatening, health conditions.
 Another with cardiovascular disease may continue a sedentary lifestyle despite knowing that it's detrimental to their wellbeing and longevity.
 Indeed, health psychologists explore what prevents and motivates people to change behaviours like eating a healthier diet, moving their bodies or following a doctor’s instructions.
 Basically, we work with some clients to achieve behavioural change and thereby a better overall health status.